farkasr215/melbournepredicts.github.io/content/posts/social_data.md

 When new meaning has a truth" <br>
 Temples</em></center>

 We would to demonstrate the effect of weather on people and through that, bring You a bit closer to the confusing and abstract topic climate change.
-We believe, if people start realizing, that climate change is already happening and it affects everyone including them, we hope they will start to actually do something against it.
+If people start realizing, that climate change is already happening and it affects everyone including them, we hope they will start to actually do something against it.

 For our project, we have chosen a dataset about Melbourne.
 It contains two main topics:
 1. Pedestrians counting devices with locations and hourly counts